Systems of global surfaces of section for dynamically convex Reeb flows on the 3-sphere: Introduction

-Let us give an idea of the proof.
-In view of Theorem~\ref{theo_hry} we only need to pass to the degenerate case, which will be done by following~\cite{convex,hry,pedro} closely.
+{\bf Outline of main arguments.} If the periodic orbit $\bar P$ bounds a disk-like global surface of section then, clearly, it must be unknotted.
+In Proposition 2.1 of~\cite{hry} we show that $sl(\bar P) = -1$; this follows since $\bar P$ bounds a disk transverse to the Reeb flow.
+Necessity in Theorem~\ref{main} follows, and sufficiency remains to be addressed.
+In view of Theorem~\ref{tight_reeb_flows} we only need to pass to the degenerate case, which will be done by following~\cite{convex,hry,pedro} closely.
 It is always possible to find non-degenerate contact forms $\lambda_k$ admitting $\bar P$ as a closed Reeb orbit and satisfying $\lambda_k \to \lambda$ in $C^\infty$.
-We would like to apply Theorem~\ref{tight_reeb_flows} to $\lambda_k$ and $P$ to obtain finite-energy pseudo-holomorphic planes $\util_k$ (with respect to a suitable almost complex structure induced by $\lambda_k$) which project onto pages of an open book decomposition.
-In a second step we would like to take the limit as $k\to\infty$ and obtain a global surface of section for the $\lambda$-Reeb flow.
-However, there could be closed $\lambda_k$-Reeb orbits with very high action which have Conley-Zehnder index $= 2$ and are not linked to $\bar P$, so that we need to carefully revisit the arguments from~\cite{hry,pedro}.
-For details we refer to section~\ref{deg_case}. \\
+We will obtain finite-energy pseudo-holomorphic planes $\util_k$ (with respect to a suitable almost complex structure induced by $\lambda_k$) which project onto pages of an open book decomposition adapted to $\lambda_k$, and then pass to the limit as $k\to\infty$ to show that these planes converge to pages of the desired open book adapted to $\lambda$.
+However, Theorem~\ref{tight_reeb_flows} does not apply directly to $\lambda_k$ and $\bar P$ since there could be closed $\lambda_k$-Reeb orbits with very high action which have Conley-Zehnder index $= 2$ and are not linked to $\bar P$.
+So we need to carefully revisit the arguments from~\cite{convex,hry,pedro} to circumvent this difficulty.
+For details we refer to Section~\ref{deg_case}.
+Theorem~\ref{2nd_global} follows from the fact that any orbit $P_1$ given by a fixed point of the return map has self-linking number $-1$.
+This is the content of Proposition~\ref{propn_sl} which is proved in Section~\ref{section_sl}. \\

 {\bf Acknowledgements.} This work has its origin in the author's Ph.D. thesis, and we thank Professor Helmut Hofer for early influential discussions on this topic.
-We would also like to thank Pedro Salom\~ao for numerous conversations about our results and their future applications, for suggestions on how to generalize previous versions of this paper, and for his mathematical help.
+Special thanks to Pedro A. S. Salom\~ao for numerous conversations about our results and their future applications, for suggestions on how to generalize previous versions of this paper, and for his mathematical help.
+We would also like thank the referee for suggesting many improvements of the paper.
+This material is based upon work supported by the National Science Foundation under agreement No. DMS-0635607.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
+We thank the IAS for its hospitality during part of the preparation of this paper.